sean-mcclure/covid19.js/README.md

 # covid19.js

-The **covid19.js** library can be used to fetch daily updated data from the COVID Data [Repository](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE**.
-The library provides a set of useful functions for fetching both daily report and time series data since recording started.
+The **covid19.js** library can be used to create JS applications related to Corona Virus.
+Data comes from the [repository](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE**.
+This library ingests the data from coviddata/covid-api[https://github.com/coviddata/covid-api] repository.

 ## Include in Your Project
 ```markup